catherinevee/tfm-aws-networkfirewall/examples/basic/README.md

-# Basic AWS Network Firewall Example
+# Basic AWS Network Firewall Configuration Example

-This example demonstrates a basic configuration of AWS Network Firewall with Transit Gateway integration.
+This example provides a reference implementation for a basic AWS Network Firewall deployment with Transit Gateway integration.

-## Features Demonstrated
+## Configuration Features

-- Basic VPC setup with public and private subnets
+- Standard VPC configuration with public and private subnet architecture
-- Simple Network Firewall policy with domain filtering
+- Network Firewall policy implementation with domain-based filtering capabilities
-- Basic logging configuration
+- Centralized logging configuration for audit and compliance requirements
-- Essential tags for resource management
+- Resource tagging strategy for operational management

-## Usage
+## Implementation Instructions

-To run this example:
+Execute the following commands to deploy this configuration:

 ```bash
 terraform init